-Reserves reduced from 5.5 billion boe as at end 2018 to 5.2 billion boe as at end 2019.
+Reserves reduced from 5.2 billion boe as at end 2019 to 4.4 billion boe as at end 2020.
 This was a result of:

-- Production during 2019 of 600 mmboe. - Six new field developments consented to in 2019 resulted in less than 100 million boe movement from contingent resources to reserves. - Seven FDP addenda for incremental projects in producing fields resulted in less than 100 million boe moving from contingent resources to reserves. - A net addition to the reserves estimates for producing fields of ca 110 mmboe (positive additions from other in-field activities, improved field performance and life of field extension (CoP deferral), but with offsetting downward revisions in other fields).
+- Production during 2020 of 570 mmboe - Three new field developments consented to and four FDP addenda for incremental projects in producing fields in 2020 resulted in less than 100 million boe movement from contingent resources to reserves. - A net reduction to the reserves estimates for producing fields of ca -450 mmboe (positive additions from other in-field activities, improved field performance and life of field extension (CoP deferral), but with offsetting downward revisions in other fields and life of field reductions (CoP acceleration).

-Figure 2: 2P reserve changes from end 2018 to end 2019
+Figure 2: 2P reserve changes from end 2019 to end 2020